 Acting as a point of focus for teams, visualizing work to be done helps teams answer important questions, such as: “What are our current priorities?”, “What are our highest priority Issues?”, “Do we have any blockers?
 Are we on target?”

 Boards create a picture of project work and processes.
 By visualizing work this way, you can create focus, establish flow, and continuously improve.
-Learn more about what you should know within your first few days.

 Using Epics to plan and track work